 Ship Manifest: The first document is a ship manifest, which shows names, ages, genders, ports, country origins and ethnicities of passengers.
 The Sivell family is listed on the "Margaret Evans" manifest in 1852.
 Passengers' Contract Ticket: The second document is the passengers' contract ticket for the Sivells' journey to America from the United Kingdom.
 The ticket references names, ages and food and water accommodations that will be given while in steerage.
 This ticket is dated Aug.
 20, with a total cost of \$48.15.
 The Sivell family came to the U.S. as part of the British Emigrants' Mutual Aid Society and settled in Cedar Township, Lee County, Iowa, in a community that became known as "The English Colony."

-- 1 Divide the class in half, and split into groups of three to four students. - Provide one half of the class a K-W-L (Know, Wonder, Learn) worksheet (directed learning and blank options are both available to use) to analyze the manifest.
+- 1 Divide the class in half, and split into groups of three to four students. - Provide one half of the class a K-W-L (Know, Wonder, Learn) worksheet to analyze the manifest.
 Provide the other half the K-W-L chart to analyze the passenger contract ticket. - 3 Instruct the groups which document they need to analyze and how they need to complete the worksheet.
 Either display the manifest and ticket contract for the students or give each small group a copy of the document to analyze. - 4 Read aloud the background information for each document.
-Allow students time to work in small groups to observe their documents and fill out the K-W-L columns. - 5 Have groups share their findings to the class about the document they analyzed. - 6 As students share their observations, record their ideas on a T-chart (anchor chart) that you can create on the board or on a large pad of paper.
+Allow students time to work in small groups to observe their documents and fill out the K-W-L columns. - 5 Have groups share their findings to the class. - 6 As students share their observations, record their ideas on a T-chart (anchor chart) that you can create on the board or on a large pad of paper.